North Carolina

 If You Have Moved Within Your State

-Moved within the same precinct in the same county
+Moved within the same precinct in the same county:

 Re-registration is not required in this situation, but the voter should notify the county board of elections of the voter’s new address at least 25 days before the election.
+The voter may also update their address using same-day registration during the in-person early voting period.

 Because the polling place will be the same for the new and old address, voters should go to that polling place.
 Even if a voter has not notified the county board of elections of their new address by the voter registration deadline, voters are entitled to cast a regular ballot upon oral or written affirmation of the change of address before a precinct official at the time they cast their ballot.

-Moved to a different precinct within the same county
+Moved to a different precinct within the same county:

 Re-registration is not required in this situation, but the voter should notify the county board of elections of the voter’s new address at least 25 days before the election.
+The voter may also update their address using same-day registration during the in-person early voting period.

 Voters who moved at least 30 days before the election within the same county can vote either at their new polling place upon written affirmation of the new address or at a central location in the county chosen by the county board.